 Western Illinois University offers a Master of Science in Education in Counseling for the Clinical Mental Health and School Counseling Specializations.
 Residents of IA, IN, MO and WI are eligible for IL in-state tuition of $317.31 which is half the cost of out-of-state tuition.
 At that rate this school would be the most affordable on this list even for some students that aren't residents of Illinois.

 The Master of Arts in Clinical Mental Health Counseling is a 54 credit hour program accredited by the CACREP.
 Franciscan University of Steubenville is a Catholic school and is designated in the top 10 percent for graduation and retention rates by U.S. News and World Report.

 DePaul University's Clinical Psychology Program is accredited by the APA and has received APA awards focused on overall excellence in training as well as diversity.
 The timeline of study for the Ph.D. is five to six years to complete the 106 required credits.
 DePaul University is one of only three Clinical Psychology Programs that made this list of the top 25 most affordable graduate programs in counseling and psychology in the Midwest.

 When figuring out the final cost for earning a Master’s in Counseling or Psychology, don’t forget about “hidden” costs, and also savings opportunities.
-Read more about this here: 6 Tips for Evaluating the Overall Cost of Your Graduate Degree.
+Read more about this here: Financial Aid for Counseling Students.